- Home

 You’lll need to value the estate of the person who’s died, which means getting up-to-date valuations at the time of death for any financial accounts, property and possessions.
 It also includes any financial gifts the person made within the last seven years of their life.
 Once you have worked out the correct figure, subtract any debts such as a mortgage, personal loans or credit card debts.
 This figure will have to be reported to HMRC to calculate any inheritance tax (IHT) that’s due on the estate.
 Find more information on Gov.uk.

-Paying off debts and claiming life insurance
+Paying off debts and claiming any life insurance payout

 Paying inheritance tax

-Estates may be subject to inheritance tax (IHT) if they are valued over a particular amount.
+Estates may be subject to inheritance tax if they are valued over a particular amount.
 At present, the tax-free IHT allowance is £325,000, above which inheritance tax is payable at 40%.
 You’ll need a detailed valuation for valuable assets such as investments or a property for HMRC to calculate the IHT due on the estate.
 You can download the government’s inheritance tax form here and you can find out more about how IHT works in our guide What is Inheritance Tax?

 Distributing the estate